clp-research/clemcore/docs/logdoc.md

         }
       },
       {
-        "timestamp": "timestamp",
+        "timestamp": "timestamp_6",
         "from": "Player 2",
         "to": "GM",
         "action": {
           "type": "get message",
-          "content": "this is a message Player 2 to GM."
+          "content": "this is a message from Player 2 to GM."
         }
       }
     ]